check before: 2025-12-15

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=510107

-With the ability to view and interact with summarized content from Teams messages and documents, the Copilot feature promotes better collaboration among team members.
-Users can easily reference and discuss relevant materials during meetings or in communications, leading to more informed discussions and decisions.
+With the ability to access summaries from both documents and Teams messages, the new feature fosters better collaboration among teams.
+Users can quickly find relevant information and share insights during meetings or discussions, leading to more informed decision-making.

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=510107

-- roles: IT Support Staff, IT Managers, Helpdesk Teams
+- roles: IT Support Staff, Helpdesk Managers, IT Administrators

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=510107